cmusatyalab/elijah-cloudlet/README.md

         > $ cd ./bin
         > $ ./cloudlet overlay /path/to/base_disk.img
+        > % Path to base_disk is the path for virtual disk you used ealier
+        > % You can check the path by "cloudlet list-base"

-	This will launch VNC again.
-On top of this ``base vm``, you can install(and execute) your custom server.
-For example, if you're a developer of ``face recognition`` backend server, we will install required libraries and start your server.
-Cloudlet will automatically extracts this customized part from the ``base vm`` when you close VNC, and it will be your overlay.
+	This will launch VNC again with resumed ``base vm``.
+Now you can start making any customizations on top of this ``base vm``.
+For example, if you're a developer of ``face recognition`` backend server, we will install required libraries, binaries and finally start your face recongition server.
+	After closing the GUI windows, cloudlet will capture only the change portion betwee your customization and ``base vm`` to generate ``VM overlay`` that is a minimal binary for reconsturcting your customized VM.

 	``overlay VM`` is composed of 2 files; 1) ``overlay-meta file`` ends with .overlay-meta, 2) compressed ``overlay blob files`` ends with .xz